A Global Guide for Independent Musicians on Setting Boundaries

 Communicate Mindfully ✔️

 Awareness is key in communication.
-Instead of using boundaries as a barrier to collaboration, artists should focus on openly communicating their needs while remaining receptive to others.
+Instead of using boundaries as a barrier to collaboration, artists benefit more with a focus on openly communicating their needs while remaining receptive to others.
 Practicing non-violent communication or mindful speech ensures that boundaries are shared without shutting down collaboration (Rosenberg, 2015).

 Prioritize Self-Care and Recharge Time ✔️